ChubbyChuckles-Inc/Geralds_Helper/README.md

 - Optimization engine for lineup strength and availability (foundational version implemented)
 - Deterministic test suite and modular architecture adhering to repository "Copilot Instructions"

+Recent notable additions:

+- Match reminders with timer-driven popup notifications (in-memory)
+- Aggregate match statistics panel (wins / draws / losses + goals)
+- Scenario history for optimization runs with markdown export & preset save/load
+- Defensive GUI launcher with clearer diagnostics for PyQt6/platform plugin issues
+- Initial league scraping framework (club teams, divisions, match schedules)
+  - Extended: score parsing, player roster extraction (LivePZ), caching, Match model conversion (`scripts/scrape_club.py`).

+### NEW: GUI Team Selection & Auto Roster Loading

+You can now populate the Players tab directly from a scraped club team roster:

+1. Click `Load Team…` in the Players tab toolbar.
+2. Enter the full club overview URL (the page that lists all your club teams).
+3. (Optional) Provide a saved offline HTML snapshot via `Club HTML…` for deterministic offline parsing.
+4. Click `Fetch Teams` – a list of club teams appears.
+5. Select the desired team and press `Load Roster`.
+6. The Players table is replaced with parsed players; `LivePZ` values become `Q-TTR` (fallback 1200 if missing).

+Notes:

+- The dialog currently performs synchronous network requests (sufficient for small pages); future async/threaded loading can be added if needed.
+- Match report / division schedule integration is planned for a later enhancement.
+- To override a single team page with an offline file, extend the dialog (placeholder variable `_team_html_path`).

+Troubleshooting:

+- If no teams are parsed, confirm the URL is the club overview page containing "Zum Team" links.
+- Live site variability (dynamic content or auth) may require providing an offline snapshot until authenticated/XHR scraping is implemented.

 ## Setup Instructions

 This template automates the setup of a new Python project.
 Follow these steps to initialize a new project after cloning or using this template.